StackStorm/st2docs/docs/source/reference/jinja.rst

     {{ input | jsonpath_query('people[*].first') }}

     # Access a field whose name contains a period.
+    # NOTE: JSONPath uses the '.' as the field name separator in its queries.
-    # NOTE: Field names that contain a period MUST be quoted within the query string.
+    #       Field names that contain a period MUST be quoted within the query string
+    #       in orer to be interpreted as a full string rather than multiple fields.
-    #       In this example there are double quotes on the outside and single quotes
+    #       In this example there are double quotes on the outside of the query and
-    #       around the field name that contains periods.
+    #       single quotes around the field name that contains periods in order to
+    #       denote that it is a single field.
     #
     # input  = {'hosts': {'server.domain.tld': {'uptime': 9999},
     #                     'client.domain.tld': {'uptime': 12}}}